-F ORM 10-K ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2014 OR ORT PURSUANT TO SECT For the transition period from TON 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 COMMISSI ON FILE NO. 001-34223 CLEAN HARBORS, INC. (Exact name of reg gistrant as specified in its charter) (State or othe of incorporation 42 Longwater Dr chusetts er jurisdiction or organization) rive, Norwell, MA al executive offices) Registrant's tele 04-2997780 (IRS Employer Identification No.) 02061-9149 (Zip Code) phone number: (781) 792-5000 Securities r egistered pursuant to Sec tion 12(b) of the Securities Exchange Act of 1934: Title of e ach class: Name of each exchange on which registered: Common Stock x, \$.01 par value New York Stock Exchange Securiti es registered pursuant to Sec ction 12(g) of the Securities Exchange Act of 1934: None ] Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗷 No 🗖 Indicate by check mark if s □ No 🗷 the registrant is not required to o file reports pursuant to Section 13 or Section 15(d) of the Exchange Exchang ge Act of 1934 during the ed all reports required to be filed by Section 13 or 15(d) of the Securities or such shorter period that the registrant was required to file such reports) and lays.
-Yes No Interact ive Data File required to b tted electronically and posted on its corporate Web site, if any, every ant to Rule 405 of Regulation S-T during the preceding 12 months (or for such t such files).
-Yes ☑ No ☐ be conta ained, to the best of the reg pursuant to Item 405 of Regulation S-K is not contained herein, and will not ive proxy or information statements incorporated by reference in Part III of reportin accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller r," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Larg e accelerated filer 🗷 Accelerated filer Non-accelerated filer $\square$ (Do not check if a smaller reporting company) Smaller reporting company $\square$ ] Indicate by check mark wl hether the registrant is a shell of company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗖 No 🗷 ( On June 30, 2014 (the last business day of the registrant s most recently completed second fiscal quarter), the aggregate market value of the voting and non-voting common stock of the registrant's most recently completed second fiscal quarter), the aggregate market value of the voting and non-voting common stock of the registrant held by non-affiliates of the registrant was approximately \$3.5 billion, based on the closing price of such common stock as of that date on the New York Stock Exchange.
-Reference is made to Part III of this report for the assumptions on which this calculation is based.
+F FORM 10-K × ANNUAL REPORT N 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 ear ended December 31, 2016 OR TRANSITION REPO ORT PURSUANT TO SECT ΓΙΟΝ 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period fro COMMISS ION FILE NO. 001-34223 CLEAN HARBORS, INC. gistrant as specified in its charter) Massac chusetts (State or other er jurisdiction 04-2997780 - or organization) (IRS Employer Identification No.) 42 Longwater Dr rive, Norwell, MA al executive offices) 02061-9149 (Zip Code) (Frances of princip phone number: (781) 792-5000 Securities r egistered pursuant to Sec ction 12(b) of the Securities Exchange Act of 1934: Title of e ach class: Name of each exchange on which registered: Common Stock , \$.01 par value New York Stock Exchange Securiti es registered pursuant to Se ction 12(g) of the Securities Exchange Act of 1934: None ] Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗷 No 🗖 Indicate by check mark if s \(\sime\) No \(\mathbb{Z}\) the registrant is not required to o file reports pursuant to Section 13 or Section 15(d) of the Exchange Exchang ge Act of 1934 during the led all reports required to be filed by Section 13 or 15(d) of the Securities for such shorter period that the registrant was required to file such reports) and days.
+Yes \blacksquare No \square Interact Indicate by check mark whive Data File required to b nether the registrant has subm itted electronically and posted on its corporate Web site, if any, every ant to Rule 405 of Regulation S-T during the preceding 12 months (or for such be conta nined, to the best of the reg s pursuant to Item 405 of Regulation S-K is not contained herein, and will not tive proxy or information statements incorporated by reference in Part III of reportin accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller er," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Larg e accelerated filer 🗷 Accelerated filer Non-accelerated filer ☐ (Do not check if a smaller reporting company) Smaller reporting company ☐ ] Indicate by check mark wh nether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🔲 No 🗷 • t's most recently completed second fiscal quarter), the aggregate market value old by non-affiliates of the registrant was approximately \$2.7 billion, based on assumptions on which this calculation is based.

-On February 25, 2015, there were outstanding 58,912,124 shares of Common Stock, \$.01 par value.
+On February 10, 2017, there were outstanding 57,276,933 shares of Common Stock, \$.01 par value.